alisabedard/xstatus/README.md

 files polled in rbstatus.rb to reflect your own system.

 # TODO
+* Handle widget failure gracefully--If something is not available, simply disable it dynamically.
 * Compute geometries, rather than using so many fixed values.
 * Add menus
 * Add Xft support